User guide

 - If you cleared browser data or used an incognito window, the plan is gone.
 There is no server-side backup.

-The defense against this is: save a .save file every few weeks, or connect Dropbox sync.
+To protect against this, save a .save file every few weeks, or connect Dropbox sync.

 "The theme looks broken"